Friday, August 26, 2011

 Make filling and bake pie:

-Put a foil-lined large baking sheet in middle of oven and preheat oven to 450°F.
+Put a large baking sheet in the middle of the oven and preheat oven to 450°F.

 Roll out 1 piece of dough (keep remaining disk chilled) on a lightly floured surface with a lightly floured rolling pin into a 13" round.
 Fit into a 9" pie plate.
 Roll out remaining piece of dough into an 11" round.